National Diabetes Awareness Month: A Look at the Latest T1D Statistics

 The Latest T1D Statistics

 The latest statistics on Type 1 Diabetes show the increasing prevalence of the disease, especially in children and young adults.
 According to the Center for Disease Control approximately 2.2 to 3.8 million Americans are currently living with Type 1 Diabetes.
 This includes over 200,000 youth under the age of 20 who are diagnosed with the condition.
-Around 40,000 people are diagnosed with T1D each year in the U.S. alone, and the numbers continue to rise.
-Additionally, women who have experienced gestational diabetes are at a higher risk of developing Type 1 Diabetes later in life, contributing to the overall statistics.
+Around 200,000 children and adults are diagnosed each year; T1D diagnoses have risen dramatically, with a 30% increase in the annual number of those diagnosed since 2017 and a 100% increase projected by 2040.

 Globally, the World Health Organization reports a steady increase in the number of T1D diagnoses in both developed and developing countries.
 In the U.S., Type 1 Diabetes is the most common form of diabetes among children, and it’s expected that the number of cases will continue to grow as more children and young adults are diagnosed.